Novus International Green Acres Research Farm

-Genetic selection has dramatically increased the performance of broiler and layer breeders, which has also increased the overall demand for optimal nutrition.
-Therefore, nutritionists play a major role in ensuring the health and productivity of the flock in addition to egg and chick quality.
-It has been demonstrated that trace minerals such as zinc, copper and manganese are essential to ensure adequate performance of the animal.
+Genetic selection has dramatically improved the performance of commercial broilers and breeder hens, which has increased the overall demand for optimal nutrition.
+Consequently, nutritionists play a major role in ensuring the health and productivity of the flock and have a direct impact on egg and chick quality.
+It has been demonstrated that trace minerals zinc, copper and manganese are essential to ensure peak performance of the animal.

 Egg production, eggshell strength and hatchability

-Research conducted with layer breeders in commercial conditions showed dramatic improvements in key production parameters for hens fed MINTREX®, compared to breeders supplemented with inorganic trace mineral (ITM) sources.
+Research conducted with layer breeders in commercial conditions showed dramatic improvements in key production parameters for hens fed MINTREX, compared to breeders supplemented with inorganic trace mineral (ITM) sources.
 In one study, a 4.1 percent increase in total hen-housed egg production and a 4.9 percent increase in hen-housed hatchability resulted from the inclusion of MINTREX in the diet compared to ITM sources of zinc, copper and manganese (Figure 1).
-Additionally, a consistent improvement in eggshell strength was seen in those layer breeder hens fed MINTREX compared to the ITM treatments over the 80-week period of the trial (Figure 2).
+Additionally, a consistent improvement in eggshell strength was observed in those layer breeder hens fed MINTREX compared to the ITM treatments over the 80-week period of the trial (Figure 1).

-It’s important to realize that embryos develop outside the hen’s body.
-Therefore, mineral content in the egg yolk is crucial for optimal embryo development and progeny growth.
-In one research trial, the inorganic source of zinc, copper and manganese was replaced with the corresponding MINTREX at a reduced level, and the mineral content of the egg yolks was measured (Table 2).
+It’s important to understand the importance of the continued development of embryos once outside the hen’s body.
+Mineral content in the egg yolk is crucial for optimal embryo development and progeny growth.
+In one research trial, the inorganic source of zinc, copper and manganese was replaced with the corresponding levels of MINTREX at a reduced level, and the mineral content of the egg yolks was measured (Table 1).

-This trial demonstrated that feeding MINTREX compared to ITMs enhances the levels of trace minerals provided to the embryo, while at the same time reduces the diet’s overall mineral content.
-Given the physiological impact of trace minerals, this can favor the resulting chick’s immunity development and livability.
+This trial demonstrated that feeding MINTREX compared to ITMs enhances the levels of trace minerals in embryonic tissues, while at the same time reducing the diet’s overall mineral content.
+Given the physiological impact of trace minerals on the immune system, antioxidant chemistry and collagen synthesis, it is reasonable to assume that chelated trace minerals can favor the resulting chick’s immunity development and improved livability.

 The relationship between supplementation of trace minerals and chick immunity and livability can be further assessed by measuring the extent of bone mineralization in the day-old chick.
-In a trial conducted with broiler breeders, birds received four different trace mineral treatments, differing in levels and sources of supplementation.
-Tibia and femur bone thickness was then measured in day-old chicks hatched from 33-week-old hens after 11 weeks on the diets (Figure 3).
+In a trial conducted with broiler breeders, birds received four trace mineral treatments, differing in levels and sources of supplementation.
+Tibia and femur bone thickness was then measured in day-old chicks hatched from 33-week-old prime aged hens after 11 weeks on test diets (Figure 3).

-While increasing the supply of ITMs had no effect on bone development, adding a low concentration of MINTREX to the control ITM resulted in a numerical increase in femur thickness.
-Conversely, when a lower concentration of MINTREX was included in the diet, there was a significant (P < 0.05) increase in both tibia and femur thickness, allowing for improved chick viability.
+By increasing the supply of ITMs no effect on bone development was observed; however, by adding a low concentration of MINTREX to the control ITM, a numerical increase in femur thickness occurred.
+Conversely, when a lower concentration of MINTREX was included in the diet as the sole source of zinc, copper, and manganese, there was a significant (P < 0.05) increase in both tibia and femur thickness, improving early chick skeletal development, allowing for improved chick viability.

-To further support improved progeny growth performance by including MINTREX in the diet, a separate trial was conducted to analyze the growth performance of 42-day old chicks from hens fed different sources of trace minerals.
-Hatched male chicks were randomly selected and fed a common commercial ration with either MINTREX or ITMs.
-The results indicated that feeding MINTREX to broiler breeders increased the body weight, feed intake and feed conversion of progeny at 42 days of age (Table 3).
+To further support improved progeny growth performance by including MINTREX in the diet, a separate trial was conducted to examine its effects on the growth performance of 42-day old chicks from hens fed different sources of trace minerals.
+Male chicks were randomly selected and fed a common commercial ration containing either MINTREX or ITMs.
+Results of this study indicated feeding MINTREX to broiler breeders increased body weights, feed intake and feed conversion of progeny at 42 days of age (Table 3).